Streaming TV? Get the fastest access available

 My own approach was to figure out my bare minimum megabit per second requirements for my home and then double it.
 This puts my house in a better place when there’s congestion.
 It also leaves me plenty of room to do stuff using the Internet, even when someone else is streaming TV.

-Ready to cut the cord with gigabit Internet service from Ting?
+Ready to upgrade to streaming TV and gigabit Internet service from Ting?
 You’re in luck if you are in one of these towns:

 Centennial, CO – See if we’ve made it to your neighborhood yet.